vmware-tanzu-labs/educates-training-platform/docs/custom-resources/workshop-environment.md

       domain: training.educates.dev
 ```

 If overriding the domain, by default, the workshop session will be exposed using a HTTP connection.
 If you require a secure HTTPS connection, you will need to have access to a wildcard SSL certificate for the domain.
-A secret of type ``tls`` should be created for the certificate in the ``eduk8s`` namespace.
+A secret of type ``tls`` should be created for the certificate in the Educates operator namespace.
 The name of that secret should then be set in the ``session.ingress.secret`` field.

 ```yaml
 apiVersion: training.educates.dev/v1beta1